zaufi/zaufi.github.com/_posts/2013-11-29-kate-cppstyle-indenter.md

   >::type type;
 {% endhighlight %}

-In practice I've noticed that this style can be used to format long function calls or even `for` statements.
-Actually everything that can be split into several lines could be formatted that way.
+In practice I've noticed that this style also can be used to format a long function calls or even `for` statements.
+Actually, everything that can be split into several lines could be formatted that way.
-And yes, it is convenient to have a delimiter (comma, semicolon, whatever) as a leading character to make it visually noticeable.
+And yes, it is (really!) convenient to have a delimiter (comma, semicolon, whatever) as a leading character to make it visually noticeable.

 {% highlight cpp %}